spljaa/libruspy/README.md

-# Simple wrapper arount Librus web page
+# Simple wrapper around Librus web page

 ## Goals
 My aim for this project is to create python classes to deal with notifications and informations presented in Librus system.